 - Why do you need the Logo?

 Start from the very beginning and think of all the reasons you and your business need a logo to represent your brand and business.
 Once you have a made a list of all of the reasons your business needs a logo, this will be your starting point and a checklist along the design process.
 Throughout the design stages, make sure that the logo correlates to each reason.
+Take a look at different uses of your logo to get inspired, like this illuminated business signs.
+Experience different options using your business tag line or company name.
+You can even upload your logo and see how it becomes an eye-catching LED light.
 For example, if your company is new, the reason you need the logo is obvious, you need to get your brand out there and launch your business, however, if you are rebranding your business, that’s a different kettle of fish entirely, so your new logo will need to address different aspects to assert your businesses new identity.
 Mega reel the best uk slot site has a great logo, check them out! 😉

 - Who is your target audience?